 - The boundaries of the Siskiyou National Forest are in thin darker green lines.

 - The unmistakeable shape of the stark expanse of serpentine terrain that makes the Kalmiopsis and its rivers so unique is plainly visible in this birds eye view.
 No it’s NOT the Biscuit fire scar.
-The 2002 fire merely emphasized the geologic oddity that’s a mark of its great age.
+The 2002 fire merely emphasized the geologic oddity that’s a mark of the lands great age and uniqueness.
 The Kalmiopsis serpentine is a major feature of the Josephine ophiolite, extending into California in the National Wild and Scenic North Fork Smith watershed within the Smith River National Recreation Area.
 Its most dramatic expression is in the South Kalmiopsis Roadless Area and the headwaters of the Wild and Scenic Chetco and North Fork Smith Rivers in the Kalmiopsis Wilderness.

-You can see that the National Forest lands, outside the Wilderness and its Roadless Areas, impacted by the unsustainable logging of the 1970s and 80s, are slowly healing under the direction of the Northwest Forest Plan and its Aquatic Conservation Strategy.
+You can see that the National Forest lands, outside the Wilderness and its Roadless Areas that were impacted by the unsustainable logging of the 1970s and 80s are slowly healing under the direction of the Northwest Forest Plan and its Aquatic Conservation Strategy.

-The unfragmented green of the federal public lands contrasts with the crazy quilt patchiness of the oft logged private industrial forests around them.
+The deep green continuity of the Siskiyou National Forest contrasts with the crazy quilt patchiness of the oft logged, private industrial forests surrounding it.
+The exception is the Smith River National Recreation Area on the Six Rivers National Forest in California.

 The high percentage of National Forest and BLM lands in the watersheds of the Illinois, Chetco and North Fork Smith Rivers (81%, 78%, 99.9% respectively) and the amount of congressionally protected lands helps these rivers sustain populations of native salmon and steelhead in face of climate change and degraded ocean conditions.